Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab06-power-automate.md

   - How to use a business rule to implement logic.

-## What you will learn

-  - How to design data columns (in the data model) to support automation

-  - How to build a flow using Microsoft Dataverse Connector

-  - How to use approvals

-## High-level lab steps

-  - Add columns to support escalation
+## Lab Objectives

+In this lab, you will complete the following tasks:

-  - Build flow to approve escalation
+- Exercise 1: Build notify flow
-  - Build flow to notify user of status change
+- Exercise 2: Build escalation flow
-  - Build approval as an adaptive card in Microsoft Teams
+- Exercise 3: Send approval requests as adaptive card in Microsoft Teams(READ-ONLY)

 ## Prerequisites